Albert Grossman: In film

 In the documentary film chronicling Dylan's 1965 tour of the United Kingdom, Dont Look Back, Grossman can be seen constantly protecting his client, sometimes aggressively confronting people he thinks are disrespectful to Dylan.
 In one memorable scene, he works with musical entrepreneur Tito Burns to extract a good price for Dylan's appearance on BBC One television.
 The director of Dont Look Back, D. A. Pennebaker, said of Grossman's management tactics, "I think Albert was one of the few people that saw Dylan's worth very early on, and played it absolutely without equivocation or any kind of compromise."

 There are two interesting comments on Grossman in Martin Scorsese's film No Direction Home.
 One is Dylan's: "He was kind of like a Colonel Tom Parker figure... all immaculately dressed, every time you see him.
 You could smell him coming."
 The other is John Cohen's: "I don't think Albert manipulated Bob, because Bob was weirder than Albert."

 In the 2007 Bob Dylan biopic I'm Not There, Grossman was represented as the fictitious character Norman, played by Mark Camacho.
 In the film, Norman makes many of the remarks spoken by Grossman in Dont Look Back, at one point saying to an English hotel manager, "And you, sir, are one of the dumbest assholes and most stupid persons I've ever spoken to in my life".
 He was also briefly portrayed as the manager of the fictional Bob Dylan (Hayden Christensen as Billy Quinn) in the 2006 film Factory Girl.

 In the 2013 film Inside Llewyn Davis by the Coen brothers, F. Murray Abraham portrays a fictional character named Bud Grossman, who owns the Gate of Horn folk club in Chicago, the same name as Albert Grossman's Chicago club.
 In the film, fictional folk singer Llewyn Davis (played by Oscar Isaac) auditions for Bud Grossman, who replies: "I don't see a lot of money here."
 This comment refers to the experience of Dave Van Ronk, who recounted a similar audition for Grossman, who then asked: "Do you know who works here?
 Big Bill Broonzy works here.
 Josh White works here.
 Now tell me why I should hire you?"
 After this comment, Grossman offers Davis a part in a band he is about to put together, consisting of two guys and a girl, which one journalist notes is "a reference to Peter, Paul, and Mary, the trio that Albert Grossman put together in 1961—ultimately choosing Noel Paul Stookey as the third member of the group, rather than Van Ronk, whom he also considered."
 Davis turns down the offer.

+In the 2024 Bob Dylan biopic A Complete Unknown, Grossman is portrayed by Dan Fogler.